-In order to gain a competitive edge, many companies have adopted lean manufacturing (or lean thinking) as a keystone for success in today’s global market.
+To gain a competitive edge, many companies have adopted lean manufacturing (or lean thinking) as a keystone for success in today’s global market.
 Lean manufacturing has enabled businesses to increase production, reduce costs, improve quality, and increase profits by following five key principles: identify value, map the value stream, create flow, establish pull, and seek perfection.

 Where Were Lean Manufacturing Principles Formed?

 The lean manufacturing principles were formed in Japan.
 In an effort to improve sales and increase profit, Eiji Toyoda embarked on a journey to improve Toyota’s manufacturing processes.
-Inspired by his visit to the Ford facility in Michigan, he collaborated with Taiichi Ōno to develop a series of lean manufacturing tools.
+Inspired by his visit to the Ford facility in Michigan, he collaborated with Taiichi Ohno to develop a series of lean manufacturing tools.
 Collectively known as the Toyota Production System, these tools gained prominence in James Womack’s and Daniel Jones’ book, Lean Solutions, where the authors identified the five principles.

 The Five Lean Manufacturing Principles

 The five lean manufacturing principles are the foundation of Toyota’s success and can help businesses create products centered on what customers want.

 The first lean principle, identifying value, is also the first step in the journey to become lean.
 This step requires businesses to define what customers value and how their products or services meet those values.
 In this case, value requires: